 There are three taxable events that pertain to capital gains if you’ve bought, sold or traded cryptocurrency and are taxed within the full year from January 1 - December 31 of each year.

 3.)
 Spending cryptocurrency on goods or services (especially using a Crypto debit card)

 4.)
-Giving cryptocurrency as a gift is not a taxable event (the recipient inherits the cost basis; the gift tax still applies if you exceed the gift tax exemption amount)
+Giving cryptocurrency as a gift is not a taxable event for any gift under $15,000 (the recipient inherits the cost basis; the gift tax still applies if you exceed the gift tax exemption amount of $15,000)

 5.)
 A wallet-to-wallet transfer is not a taxable event (you can transfer between exchanges or wallets without realizing capital gains and losses, so make sure to check your records against the records of your exchanges as they may count transfers as taxable events as a safe harbor)

 6.)
 Buying cryptocurrency with USD is not a taxable event.
 You don’t realize gains until you trade, use, or sell your crypto.
 If you hold longer than a year you can realize long-term capital gains (which are about half the rate of short-term) if you hold less than a year you realize short-term capital gains and losses.

 Determine your Cost Basis

 Now that you know when you must pay your taxes on cryptocurrency transactions, you must know the step-by-step process to doing so.
 Step 1 is understanding your holdings cost basis, which is how much money you put into purchasing the “property”.
 In cryptocurrency, it is purchase price and all other costs associated with investing in cryptocurrency (I.E. transaction fees or maker taker fees from exchanges which you have traded).

 (Crypto Purchase Price + Other fees) / Quantity of Holding = Cost Basis